 10.1.
 In the master cylinder kit is a Bleeder Kit.
 Follow the bleeder kit instructions.
 If you have lost the bleeder kit instructions, they can be found on our web site moderndriveline.com.

-Note: The RED CAP in the reservoir is not a bladder, do not remove it.
+Note: The RED BAFFLE in the reservoir is not a bladder, do not remove it.
+You may take the red baffle out temporarily to perform the bleed operations but do not actuate the system without the red baffle and reservoir cap re-installed.
+Brake fluid will spill.